Mike Tsang: Controversy

 Tsang emerged on the Hong Kong music scene at a time of unprecedented social unrest and a polarised society where businesses, media, and even artistes were often discerned according to presumed rather than actual affiliations.
 Young locals generally associated ViuTV with social activism and a stance against establishment, which in turn, they deemed was historically represented by TVB.
 As a finalist of ViuTV's King Maker II, Tsang was attacked by netizens for appearing on both TV stations.
 Despite having been passed over by ViuTV before joining Universal Music Hong Kong and thereby not a ViuTV artist, he was accused of "double dipping" and "betrayal" by ViuTV supporters, and, as a newcomer, was the main target of criticism, amid the many singers who also appear on both stations and in the mainland.
 When he was selected in the Infinity and Beyond auditions, young netizens further turned their wrath on him for performing in the mainland and filled his social media with politically fuelled attacks.

 When asked to respond to the criticism, the young artiste said, "As a singer, my goal is to reach people with my music, and to let them get to know who Mike Tsang is.
-What I can do now is to make good use of whichever platform that becomes available, so as to tell people about my work.
-That would be good enough for me.
+What I can do now is to make good use of whichever platform becomes available, so as to tell more people about my work.
+That's good enough for me.
 (When asked about reappearing on ViuTV) I'd take any opportunity given to me as long as it's fun."

 Both ViuTV and TVB are indirect Chinese state investments (ViuTV of China Unicom via PCCW, and TVB of China Media Capital).